 A charm lies in its picturesque crescents and white-washed houses - the port city of Bodrum is a year-round travel resort.
 Nestled in the Western coast of Turkey, on a peninsula, it has developed into "Turkey's St. Tropez", fully living up to the name.
-Bodrum is significantly more than just sun, sand and sea, it has also several historical sights to explore and today the town is one of the most important centers of trade, art and entertainment.
-This charming coastal town is a perfect example where traditional and modern life go along hand in hand in a perfect harmony.
+Bodrum is significantly more than just sun, sand and sea, it also boasts several historical sights to explore, and today the town is one of the most important centres of trade, art and entertainment.
+This charming coastal town is a perfect example of traditional and modern life going along hand in hand in perfect harmony.

 It’s easy to lose yourself In Istanbul’s grandiose history, but modern Istanbul is a simmering metropolis, well worth a visit in its own right.
 The shopping is world class and the nightlife pulsates around Taksim Square.
 Even though Istanbul is no longer the capital, it’s still the country’s business and cultural centre, still the city where new trends are created.